iamcanadian1973/advanced-excerpt/readme.txt

 * `allowed_tags`, a comma-separated list of HTML tags that are allowed in the excerpt.
 Entering `_all` will preserve all tags.
 * `exclude_tags`, a comma-separated list of HTML tags that must be removed from the excerpt.
 Using this setting in combination with `allowed_tags` makes no sense

-A custom, advanced excerpt call could look like this:
+A custom advanced excerpt call could look like this:

 `the_advanced_excerpt('length=320&use_words=0&no_custom=1&ellipsis=%26hellip;&exclude_tags=img,p,strong');`